alexcaselli/NodeJs-Unsplash-Proxy/README.md

  Proxy provides this request possibilities:
- * Ask for a user's profile   make a GET request to: www.yourproxyaddress.com/users/username[/?h=YourCustomHeightSize&w=YourCustomWidthSize] (optional if you want a custom size for the user's profile image)
+ * Ask for a user's profile   make a GET request to: www.yourproxyaddress.com/users/username[/?h=YourCustomHeightSize&w=YourCustomWidthSize] ([....] is Optional if you want a custom size for the user's profile image)
  * Ask for a user's photos list   make a GET request to www.yourproxyaddress.com/users/username/photos
  * Ask for a photo   www.yourproxyaddress.com/photos/photoID
  * Download a photo (Download_Location)   www.yourproxyaddress.com/photos/photoID/download